Another one of my favorite Portland neighborhoods is the vibrant Hawthorne District.

 8. Quirky stores

-Fred’s Sound of Music has been around since 1948, and are the experts in home theaters.
+- Fred’s Sound of Music has been here since 1948, and is the place to go for home theaters.

 9. Thrift shopping